agata-anastazja/snakes-ladders/README.md

 `lein test`

+## Running the code

+The entry method for the program is

+## Architectural decisions

+I design this program as a single player game.
+For simplicity I decided that player is only represented as the position of their token on the board.

+Within a game, we iterate through rolls until we reach a winning position - the last position on the board.

+Collecting game stats is decoupled from the game.
+The stats are calculated after the game is over, with the exception of lucky and lucky rolls which are accounted for after each move.

+If we are running multiple iterations of the game within a simulation, all we need to do is to pass the board, the number of times we want to run the game and a collection of rolls to complete the games.

 ## Game rules:

 - The game starts at position 0 which is outside the board and it finishes when a player reaches the last square that is 100.